Kensington Gardens Apartment Complex

 Kensington Gardens Apartment Complex is a historic apartment complex located at Buffalo in Erie County, New York.
 It was built in 1941–1942 and is a multi-unit apartment complex containing a total of 280, one-, two- and three-bedroom apartments in a variety of detached and semi-attached buildings in the Colonial Revival style.
 The 59 contributing buildings are grouped around grassed courts.
-There are 10 court areas created on the site and three building types within courts.
+There are 10 court areas created on the site and three building types within the courts.
 It is an example of a World War II-era worker housing community built with financing by the Federal Housing Administration (FHA).

 It was listed on the National Register of Historic Places in 2010.